ev3dev/ev3dev-lang/R/README.md

  * follow instructions in the script
   * set ip variable to your EV3 ip
   * execute the script line by line
-  * the script starts Rserve on EV3 thorugh ssh
-  * the script copies the files to EV3 through scp
+  * the script copies the files to EV3 through Rserve
-  * the script sources the files on EV3 through RSclient to Rserve
+  * the script sources the files on EV3 through Rserve
   * peek into the files ev3dev_test_*.R to see API  use examples

 ### Other things to consider ###